geojimas/VibeVue/README.md

 npm run dev
 ```

-Open your browser at [http://localhost:5173](http://localhost:5173) to start coding.
+Open your browser to start coding.

 ### Build for production